 Circles RVA is filling an unmet need in Richmond, VA by partnering with the families that these statistics represent – families on the fence between surviving and thriving economically.
 A consistent obstacle to navigating a path out of poverty is social isolation.
 When living in an area of concentrated poverty, the “circles” of people surrounding you are struggling with the same challenges that you face.
 Who do you go to for help if your “circles” don’t have the resources, knowledge or connections to assist you?
 How do you navigate the path forward if you don’t know the way?

 Circles RVA effectively bridges this social gap, connecting people across socio-economic, racial and other lines that all too often divide.
-Through the process of intentional relationship-building and goal-setting, Circles RVA equips and inspires families to break the cycle of poverty and move towards economic stability.
+Through the process of intentional relationship-building, goal-setting, and support Circles RVA equips and inspires families to break the cycle of poverty and move towards economic stability.

 Circles is a high impact, long term, multi-generational approach to breaking the cycle of poverty.
 As an organization, we will consider ourselves successful if we are able to engage the wider Richmond community to reduce or eliminate the systemic barriers and racial inequities that hinder people from rising out of poverty.
 Circles RVA’s impact extends to:

 - Participants, aka Circle Leaders, who will achieve economic stability, changing their family’s trajectory.
 In completing Circles’ process, they will move forward with life skills, financial literacy and increased social capital to continue establishing and achieving goals in all aspects of life.
 Long term outcomes include higher paying jobs, more stable housing, improved credit, more choices and reduced stress.

 - Children of Circle Leaders will experience a more stable home life and follow their parents’ example of setting and working towards goals.